 When we built Sava we had a very clear vision of his behavior and aesthetic design.
 He is a cute robot and a bit of goofy character.
 He has witty comebacks and communicates in a language that is more suited to an audience that “grew up with the Internet.”

 In fact, personality is, by some account, one of the most defining characteristics of the experience that your bot will provide.
 Aside from being goofy, Sava was also designed to be a good-hearted bot with a kind, gentle and optimistic outlook on the world.

 Let’s take Poncho as another example.
-It’s a simple bot that tells you what the weather will be like in your area and gives you a heads-up regarding allergies and similar hazards.
+It’s a bot that tells you what the weather will be like in your area and gives you a heads-up regarding allergies and similar hazards.

 The concept is rather simple.
-There are already a lot of apps that do this very well.
-So, how did Poncho do so well in such a tough and crowsed market?
+There are already a lot of apps that do this well.
+So, how did Poncho do so well in such a tough and crowded market?
 Well, Poncho has won the hearts of thousands of users due to the brilliant personality and powerful aesthetic direction that it provides.

 Here’s how Poncho adds it’s own personality into a very mundane conversation about the weather: